togfoxy/XPlaneFLyWithLUA/PersistentParking/readme.txt

 TOGFox

--- v0.01 - initial release
+--v0.01 - initial release
--- v0.02 - now writes to file only if on the ground and not flying -- v0.03 - better way of determining if plane is parked -- v0.04 - fixed a defect that gave really bad experiences if you crashed -- v0.05 - added an extra safeguard to stop loading old positions when landing -- v0.06 - will now save location only if engine is off (stops saving location when holding short or lined up and waiting) -- v0.07 - refactored code so it is ready for a beta release
+--v0.02 - now writes to file only if on the ground and not flying --v0.03 - better way of determining if plane is parked --v0.04 - fixed a defect that gave really bad experiences if you crashed --v0.05 - added an extra safeguard to stop loading old positions when landing --v0.06 - will now save location only if engine is off (stops saving location when holding short or lined up and waiting) --v0.07 - refactored code so it is ready for a beta release --v0.08 - simplified the database save/load functions to help reduce bugs

 Installation
 ============